Actindo-AG/Documentation/POS/UserInterface/02_Management.md

 # Management

-*Venduo POS > Management*
+*POS > Management*

-The Venduo POS *Management* menu entry is used to create new stores and configure all settings concerning your stores, your pay desks, the connection to the accounting and to the warehouse management.
+The POS *Management* menu entry is used to create new stores and configure all settings concerning your stores, your pay desks, the connection to the accounting and to the warehouse management.

 The *Management* User Interface is composed of the following tabs:
 - [GLOBAL SETTINGS](./02a_GlobalSettings.md)